mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 #### Results

-1 document was imported into a live system to demonstrate the ability to receive a CCDA document with tags and display the security tag data in a stylesheet.
+2 documents were imported into a live system to demonstrate the ability to receive a CCDA document with tags and display the security tag data in a stylesheet.

 #### Discussion

 This functionality is not currently used by any workflows in Webchart EHR, and no other providers of CCDA we encounter regularly send data with the flag.
-Since there are no indications that the security tags will be broadly used within live workflows, more robust manual testing will be implemented in 2025 along with client education that this feature is available.
+There are no indications that the security tags will be broadly used within live workflows.

 ### Measure 29: FHIR Sandbox Testing